garbados/the-longtime-game/doc/intro.md

-# The Longtime

-A game about change, and minotaurs.
+# Welcome to *The Longtime*

 Take on the role of a minot herd's revered spirit of the collective, the thread of all their shared dreams, *the Longtime*, and influence their monumental efforts as they traverse an ancient migration path.

 *Are you there, Longtime?
-It's me, Ibba.
-I don't know what to do... but, maybe you do.*
+It's me, Ib-Ba.
+I don't know what to do... but, maybe you will.*

 Answer dreams and prayers, and become a part of a society that shifts with the earth, and shifts the earth in turn.